davidmfinol/davidmfinol.github.io/gameci-2_testing.md

 And I'd like to ensure that those critical code paths are always well-tested.

 The [Unity Test Framework](https://docs.unity3d.com/Packages/com.unity.test-framework@1.1/manual/index.html) is the obvious option for Unity unit tests, and as a maintainer for GameCI, I recommend running tests with the [Unity Test Runner action](https://github.com/marketplace/actions/unity-test-runner).
-Please refer to [the GameCI documentation website](https://game.ci/docs/github) as the best resource for how to use the Unity test runner.
+Please refer to the [GameCI GitHub docs](https://game.ci/docs/github) as the best resource for how to use the Unity test runner.
 After you have an understanding of the `Checkout Repository`, `Cache Library`, and `Run Unit Tests` steps, you may want to move on to SonarQube.

 ## SonarQube

 [SonarQube](https://www.sonarqube.org/) is a code analysis tool that you may want to use to help maintain a high level of code quality for your project.
-If you are interested, I recommend starting by reading the [docs for Sonar Cloud](https://docs.sonarcloud.io/).
+If you are interested, read the [docs for Sonar Cloud](https://docs.sonarcloud.io/).
 Since we are using GitHub Actions, we can [start with Sonar Cloud for GitHub](https://docs.sonarcloud.io/getting-started/github/).
 Unfortunately, Unity C# code is not eligible for Automatic Analysis, so you would have to go with CI-based Analysis.
 At GameCI, we would like to eventually provide additional support for the Sonar Cloud tooling, but for now, the following process is what I am using.